HaukeWangnick/vt/doc/modules.rst

 VT Modules
 **********

-This section documents the Python modules that make up the Virtualisation Toolkit.
+This section documents the Python helper modules that make up the Virtualisation Toolkit.

 .. automodule:: argutils
    :members: